MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Experiments

 \section{Experiments}

 We validate the effectiveness of our method under distributional shifts in missingness patterns between training and test datasets.
-Additionally, we demonstrate that our method achieves superior performance even in standard supervised settings where no missing values are present in either dataset.
-Furthermore, we empirically show that a simple modification of our method can effectively address SSL tasks as well.
-For each experiment, we report the average performance over three trials with different random parameter initializations.
+Additionally, we demonstrate that our method achieves superior performance even in standard supervised settings where no missing values are present.
+We further demonstrate that, with a simple modification, our method remains highly effective when outputs are also missing, highlighting its adaptability.
+All results are averaged over three trials with different random initializations.
 Our implementation is based on the \texttt{PyTorch} framework and runs on two NVIDIA GeForce RTX 3090 GPUs.

 \paragraph{Dataset Description} We conduct experiments on ten widely used benchmark datasets, all of which are publicly available from either the UCI repository or AutoML benchmarks.
 Each dataset is split into training, validation, and test sets with a ratio pair of $(0.65, 0.15, 0.2)$.
-Detailed information about the datasets is provided in the Appendix \ref{sec:appB1}.
+Detailed information about the datasets is provided in the Appendix B.

-To simulate distributional shifts of missingness patterns between the training and test datasets, we use a $p\times p$ AR(1)-type covariance matrix with a correlation factor $\rho\in(0,1)$ (In our experiments, we fix $\rho=0.7$.).
-We then apply two different permutation operation to this base covariance matrix to construct two multivariate Gaussian distributions with zero mean and permuted covariance structures.
-These distributions are used to generate missingness patterns for the training and test data, respectively.
+To evaluate robustness under diverse missingness scenarios, we consider three settings: (1) missing completely at random (MCAR), (2) missing at random (MAR), and (3) missing not at random (MNAR).
+In the MCAR setting, each input variable is independently missing with equal probability.
+For the MAR setting, input variables are divided into two partitions: the first partition is missing according to the MCAR mechanism, while variables in the second partition are missing with probabilities computed based on the observed values from the first partition.
+In the MNAR setting, we follow the same procedure as in the MAR case, except that the missing probabilities for the second partition are computed using both the observed and missing variables.